 with a learning rate $\eta$.
 This gradient generation process can be regarded as Riemannian gradient flow on manifold $\mathcal{U}(D)$.
 Furthermore, the Hessian matrix of non-critical points can be similarly constructed from Eq.~(\ref{gHess}), which is of practical importance in adjusting learning rates and in avoiding saddles by choosing $A$ such that $h_{U}(A)>0$ for maximizing $F(U)$ or $h_U(A)<0$ for minimizing $F(U)$.

-When it comes to optimize $F(\boldsymbol{\theta})$, it is a good choice to update parameters $\boldsymbol{\theta}$ in the Euclidean geometry along the direction corresponding to the Riemannian gradient flow~(\ref{strategy})~\cite{Wiersema2023} and to adjust learning rates based on the corresponding $h_{U(\boldsymbol{\theta})}$, both of which can always be realized approximately, independent of whether Assumptions~\ref{assm1} and/or~\ref{assm2} are satisfied or not.
+When it comes to optimizing $F(\boldsymbol{\theta})$, it is a good choice to update parameters $\boldsymbol{\theta}$ in the Euclidean geometry along the direction that approximates the Riemannian gradient flow~(\ref{strategy})~\cite{Wiersema2023} and to adjust learning rates based on the corresponding $h_{U(\boldsymbol{\theta})}$, both of which can always be realized independent of whether Assumptions~\ref{assm1} and/or~\ref{assm2} are satisfied or not.